-Like other devices it produces specific electrical pulse and waveform therapy as per the physicians order.
-For a complete description of what a TENS unit is see the home page.
+Like other devices, it produces specific electrical pulse and waveform therapy as per the physician’s order.
+For a complete description of what a TENS unit is seeing the home page.

 Another feature doctors will like is the ability to operate as one of several different devices.
 Those modes are, NMES, TENS, and High Volt Device.
 And it has the capacity to replace much more expensive hardware in a clinical setting.

 It has a very nice LCD display that makes programming easy, although complicated.
 With 9 NMES and 4 high-volt pre-loaded programs, it can also be simple to set.
 The doctor’s prescription will determine which one you can use.

 It wasn’t that long ago that TENS treatment was an in clinic only procedure.
 And the early home units were prohibitively expensive.
 The EMPI line has changed that and along with the fact that most insurance now covers there use, they are one more weapon in the fight against pain.

 Visit your doctor and have a conversation about options to control your pain and start living again.